A Wet Christmas in Howth – Amharc Éireann: Eagrán 83

-What better way to spend Christmas day in 1961 than waterskiing in the freezing-cold Irish Sea?
+What better way to spend Christmas Day in 1961 than water skiing in the freezing cold Irish Sea?

-Produced by Gael Linn, Amharc Éireann (A view of Ireland) is Ireland’s longest-running indigenous newsreel series.
+Produced by Gael Linn, Amharc Éireann (A View of Ireland) is Ireland’s longest-running indigenous newsreel series.
 It was distributed to cinemas throughout the country to promote the Irish language.
 The first 36 issues were produced as single-topic films which were released monthly, followed in 1959 by weekly, multi-story newsreels featuring a broad range of topics, from hard news stories to lighter magazine-style items.
 Between 1956 and 1964, 267 editions of the newsreel were produced for cinema exhibition.
-To see more of the Gael Linn Collection click here.

 With kind permission of Gael Linn.